 - Strain mix and chill in fridge.

-- Pour into popsicle moulds.
+- Pour into popsicle molds.
 If you cut out apple star shapes you can add these to the popsicles for extra prettyness.

-- Add sticks and freeze for at least eight hours or until firm.
+- Add sticks and freeze for at least four hours or until frozen solid.

 Pin it for later!